After two overtimes and 310 points, Wizards come up just short to Spurs

 Reunited Utes

-Kuzma and Poeltl were both freshman on the 2014-15 Utah team coached by Larry Krystkowiak.
-Poeltl was a starter and Kuzma averaged just 8.1 minutes per game on a team that advanced to the NCAA regional semifinals.
+Kuzma and Poeltl were freshmen on the 2014-15 Utah team coached by Larry Krystkowiak.
+Poeltl was a starter and Kuzma averaged just 8.1 minutes per game on a team that advanced to the Sweet 16.

 Poeltl was the team’s leading scorer the next season when the Utes lost in the second round of the tournament.
-The Toronto Raptors selected Poeltl No. 9 in the draft afterward, and Kuzma led the Utes in scoring as a junior.
+The Toronto Raptors selected Poeltl No. 9 in the draft that year, and Kuzma led the Utes in scoring as a junior.